mpra4/ShopBot/README.md

 ````
 ### Create the following folders

-* sample_pdfs     The directory having the pdf files
+* sample_pdfs.
+The directory having the pdf files
-* tiff_folder     The directory for storing the tiff files generated.
+* tiff_folder.
+The directory for storing the tiff files generated.
-* output_folder   The directory for storing the output files.
+* output_folder.
+The directory for storing the output files.

 ### Example
 ````